artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 csrrs t1, 0x7F9, t2
 ```

-- Calculate the CPI with the Secondary ALU, and the Gshare branch predictor disabled.
+- Repeat the analysis from the previous item, now enabling superscalar execution.
 Replace the two instructions for these ones:
 ```
 li t2, 0x088
 csrrs t1, 0x7F9, t2
 ```

-- Calculate the CPI with the Secondary ALU disabled.
+- Repeat the analysis from the previous item, now enabling the Gshare predictor.
 Replace the two instructions for these ones:
 ```
 li t2, 0x080
 csrrs t1, 0x7F9, t2
 ```

-- Calculate the CPI with all features enabled.
+- Repeat the analysis with all features enabled.
 Replace the two instructions for these ones:
 ```
 li t2, 0x0
 csrrs t1, 0x7F9, t2